FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 6 - Visual Studio Team Services (VSTS)/README.md

 ### Configuration Time

 Next we need to configure our deployment.
-Select your subscription (you will probably need some authorization), the App Service Name you deployed earlier.
+On this **Azure App Service Deploy:** task, select your subscription (you will probably need some authorization), the App Service Name you deployed earlier.
 Set the Package folder to `$(build.artifactstagingdirectory)\WebApp.zip`.
 This value can be found in the **Build solution** task.

 > **Note**
 > Be sure to select **Hosted VS2017** as build Agent in the **Phase 1** task.